-What if Jesus rose on Saturday night rather than on Sunday, in which case He would have been crucified on Wednesday rather than on Thursday or Friday?
+What if Jesus rose before dawn on Saturday rather than before dawn on Sunday, in which case He would have been crucified on Wednesday rather than on Thursday or Friday?

 Your premise that Jesus died on a Thursday is based upon the assumption that He rose on a Sunday.
 How do we know that Jesus rose on a Sunday?
-What if, instead, he rose on Saturday night, in which case the crucifixion would have taken place on a Wednesday, rather than on a Thursday or a Friday?
+What if, instead, he rose before dawn on Saturday, in which case the crucifixion would have taken place on a Wednesday, rather than on a Thursday or a Friday?

-There are reasons why I am convinced that Jesus rose from the dead sometime after sunset following Saturday, at which time the dark hours of Sunday began) and before dawn on Sunday:
+There are reasons why I am convinced that Jesus rose from the dead sometime after sunset following Saturday (at which time the dark hours of Sunday began) and before dawn on Sunday:

 But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made alive.
 But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him.
 (1 Corinthians 15:20-23)Jesus was the firstfruits from the dead of those who would rise and never would die again.
 It is a fact that He fulfilled the Feast of Firstfruits by rising from death on that day.
 According to Leviticus 23:11, this is the day (Sunday) after the Sabbath (Saturday).
 If there is any question whether this is referring to the regular weekly Sabbath, or to a special Sabbath, we just need to look a little further in Leviticus to find out.